Matti Korhonen

 MY COACHING STORY

-Early in my career I had really good coaches who laid the foundation for my career/development as a goalie and as a coach (Jaakko Munnukka, Ari Ahlberg, Dan Clafton and Birger Grönholm as a head coach for 10 years) .
-Without them I would have never made it anywhere in hockey.
-Later in my career in Rovaniemi Juha Soronen and the whole coaching staff made it possible that I took another big leap as a coach/goalie.
-But there were many years when I didn’t have a goalie coach or the goalie coach who I had was more of a puck pusher.
-Therefore I tried to get my hands on all the possible goalie specific material from visualisation training to on-ice technique videos.
-And of course I naturally recorded all the NHL power week shows and studied NHL goalies as much I could.
+Early in my career, I had really good coaches who laid the foundation for my development as a goalie and as a coach (Jaakko Munnukka, Ari Ahlberg, Dan Clafton, and Birger GrΓΆnholm as my head coach for 10 years).
+Without them, I would never have made it anywhere in hockey.
+Later in my career in Rovaniemi, Juha Soronen and the entire coaching staff made it possible for me to take another big leap as a coach and goalie.
+However, there were many years when I didn’t have a goalie coach, or the goalie coach I had was more of a puck pusher.
+Because of this, I tried to get my hands on all possible goalie-specific material, from visualization training to on-ice technique videos.
+Naturally, I also recorded all the NHL Power Week shows and studied NHL goalies as much as I could.

-In 2003 I officially got into coaching as a volunteer coach at Adam Hauser's goalie camp in Grand Rapids, Minnesota.
-At the time I was playing junior hockey and still didn’t have any plans to do coaching.
-However, since then I have been coaching on the side of playing because seems like when I have gone to places I have always been offered some kind of coaching jobs and people around the rink have asked me to coach them.
-For example, in Florida I end up running a weekly goalie clinic while playing junior hockey there.
+In 2003, I officially got into coaching as a volunteer coach at Adam Hauser's goalie camp in Grand Rapids, Minnesota.
+At the time, I was playing junior hockey and still didn’t have any plans to coach.
+However, since then, I have been coaching alongside playing, because it seemed that wherever I went, I was always offered some kind of coaching job, and people around the rink asked me to coach them.
+For example, in Florida, I ended up running a weekly goalie clinic while playing junior hockey there.

-In 2010 after spending a year in military as a reserve officer trainee I made a clear shift to focus more on coaching because my own playing career was heading down.
-I got very motivated to coach and to help young goalies so they wouldn’t have to experience the screwing over like I had.
-If you are clearly better than other goalies your life is easier so my goal was to help my goalies to become way better than other guys.
-However back in my mind I always had a thought that I want to keep playing.
-With coaching I was able to fund my own playing while in school.
-Coaching also really helped my to improve my own game and it also opened doors for me as a player-coach.
+In 2010, after spending a year in the military as a reserve officer trainee, I made a clear shift to focus more on coaching, as my own playing career was heading downhill.
+I became highly motivated to coach and help young goalies so they wouldn’t have to experience being screwed over like I had.
+If you are clearly better than other goalies, your life is easier, so my goal was to help my goalies become much better than the others.
+However, in the back of my mind, I always had the thought that I still wanted to keep playing.
+Through coaching, I was able to fund my own playing while in school.
+Coaching also helped me improve my own game and opened doors for me as a player-coach.

-From there over the next few years I got great full-time coaching offers around the world but I always felt that I’m not ready to totally give up on my playing career and therefore didn’t take up on those offers.
-Even my focus was on coaching I kept my playing career alive the best I could while trying to finish my university studies in Finland.
+Over the next few years, I received great full-time coaching offers around the world, but I always felt that I wasn’t ready to completely give up on my playing career, and therefore I didn’t accept those offers.
+Even though my focus was on coaching, I kept my playing career alive as best I could while trying to finish my university studies in Finland.

-Between 2015 and 2017 I did very little coaching because I was fully focused on my own career for the one last time.
+Between 2015 and 2017, I did very little coaching because I was fully focused on my own career one last time.
 I quit everything else and only played hockey for almost two years before I ran out of money.

-In 2019 after a couple of years in the corporate world and not even being inside a hockey rink in almost two years I accidentally found myself coaching goalies of two teams.
-It felt like coming back home and I could not have imagined how much I missed being on the ice.
+In 2019, after a couple of years in the corporate world and not being inside a hockey rink for almost two years, I accidentally found myself coaching goalies for two teams.
+It felt like coming back home, and I couldn’t have imagined how much I had missed being on the ice.

-By the fall of 2021 I had reached all the main goals I set to myself in the office world and I had seen what it is like in big and small corporations.
-I got to try jobs that I thought were my dreams jobs and I got into a corporations like IBM that were on my dream companies to work for list.
-But nothing ever felt like being on the ice.
+By the fall of 2021, I had reached all the main goals I had set for myself in the office world, and I had seen what it is like to work in both big and small corporations.
+I got to try jobs that I thought were my dream jobs such as being a financial advisor and I got to work for companies like IBM, which had been on my list of dream companies to work for.
+But, nothing ever felt even remotely close like being on the ice.
+I also experienced a couple of burnouts because I had same approach for office life as I had in hockey.
+First one in the office, last one in the office and the feeling of grind came from not really eating all day and working long hours.
+If you have experienced it you know what I’m talking about if not you wonder why someone would live like that.

-When writing this it is 2022 and time to put hockey back to priority over office work.
-I have given my all as a goalie and I have given my all as an office worker.
-Now it is time to have a balance in life and build a long-lasting career in coaching and possible combine some office work or business.
+As I write this, it is 2022, and it is time to put hockey back as a priority over office work.
+I have given my all as a goalie, and I have given my all as an office worker.
+Now it is time to find balance in life and build a long-lasting career in coaching, possibly combined with some office work.

-I have coached long enough that some of my first goalies who I started to work with at the age of 10 have made it to NCAA and signed pro contracts with NHL teams.
-This gives me perspective to understand what needs to be done on daily basis since the young age and how your training has to change over the years when you get older if you want to make it to the NHL.
+I have coached long enough that some of the first goalies I started working with at the age of 10 have gone on to play in the NCAA and have signed pro contracts with NHL teams.
+This gives me perspective on what needs to be done on a daily basis from a young age and how training needs to evolve over the years if you want to make it to the NHL.

-My goal as a coach is to work with motivated goalies and help as many as possible to reach their maximum potential regardless of their age and level.
-I would have never made it so far without my coaches, so I hope to be one of the guys who makes a difference in your career.
+My goal as a coach is to work with motivated goalies and help as many as possible reach their maximum potential, regardless of age or level.
+I would never have made it this far without my coaches, so I hope to be one of the people who can make a difference in your career.

 Some of the successful goalies I have worked with